 The diverse courses of Northwestern’s math and physics departments will teach you both analytical and creative problem-solving skills.
 Together those add up so you equal an attractive candidate, whether you’re headed to the job market or graduate school.

 If you want calculated career preparation for teaching, you're set with either a math major or a math teaching minor.
-In addition to your math classes, you’ll pursue your secondary education certification through an education department that is accredited by the Higher Learning Commission and the Iowa Department of Education.
+In addition to your math classes, you’ll pursue your secondary education certification through an education department that is accredited by and the Iowa Department of Education.